Gas & Electrical Safety – A Landlords’ Guide

 A Landlords Guide to Gas & Electrical Safety

 Landlords and holiday home owners are required, by law, to ensure the safety of their tenants.
 There are certain gas and electrical safety checks that must be undertaken.
-We have summarised below, the regulations and your requirements as a Landlord:
+Summarized below are the regulations and your requirements as a Landlord:

 The Gas Safety Regulations 1998